Hotspot Watch 15 January 2021

 A weekly update describing soil moisture patterns across the country to show where dry to extremely dry conditions are occurring or imminent.
 Regions experiencing significant soil moisture deficits are deemed “hotspots”.
 Persistent hotspot regions have the potential to develop into drought.

 Facts: Soil Moisture

-Minimal rainfall was observed across all of the South Island this past week, very minimal rainfall amounts were observed in eastern areas (generally less than 5 mm), while more substantial rainfall occurred along the West Coast.
-This resulted in nearly universal soil moisture decreases, with the largest losses observed from Tasman to southern Canterbury.
-The driest soils across the South Island compared to normal for this time of the year are located in coastal Hurunui District as well as interior Selwyn and Ashburton, while the wettest soils for this time of the year for the South Island are found in southern Canterbury and much of eastern Otago.
+Minimal rainfall was observed across all of the South Island during the past week, with nearly all locations receiving less than 10 mm.
+This resulted in moderate to large soil moisture decreases throughout the South Island.
+The driest soils in the South Island compared to normal for this time of the year are located in southeastern Southland, coastal Hurunui District, and Buller District, while the wettest soils for this time of the year for the South Island are found in southern Canterbury and much of eastern Otago.

 Outlook and Soil Moisture